john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 Our repository now has two commits in it.

-We continue hacking at our code.
 Let's say we decide to delete `file1.txt`.
 So we delete it.
 But then we need to notify git of the changes:

 ```shell
 rm file1.txt